 - (a) The city council may establish a tree advisory commission.
-This commission may from time to time make recommendations relative to trees to the city manager or his authorized representative and perform other duties as designated in this chapter. - (b) The tree advisory commission shall be composed of 12 members, a majority of whom shall be residents of the city.
+This commission may from time to timemake recommendations relative to trees to the city manager or his authorized representative and perform other duties as designated in this chapter. - (b) The tree advisory commission shall be composed of 12 members, a majority of whom shall be residents of the city.
 Seven of the members shall be appointed by the city council, and three of the members shall be appointed by the mayor.
-The remaining two members shall be representatives of the city engineering and property management department and shall be ex officio members. - (c) Those members appointed by the mayor and city council shall serve three years, and no member appointed by the mayor and city council shall be eligible to serve more than two consecutive full terms.
-Member terms shall be appointed on a staggered basis so that no more than five of the ten appointed seats become vacant at one time. - (d) Any member who fails to attend the requisite number of meetings as set out in the boards and commission's attendance policy adopted by the city council shall be automatically removed from the commission.
+The remaining two members shall be representatives of the city engineering and property management department and shall be ex officio members. - (c) Those members appointed by the mayor and city council shall serve three years, and no memberappointed by the mayor and city council shall be eligible to serve more than two consecutive fullterms.
+Member terms shall be appointed on a staggered basis so that no more than five of the tenappointed seats become vacant at one time. - (d) Any member who fails to attend the requisite number of meetings as set out in the boards and commission's attendance policy adopted by the city council shall be automatically removed from the commission.
 Vacancies resulting from a member's failure to attend the required number of meetings shall be filled as provided in this section.
-The chair of the commission will notify the proper appointing authority if a member is absent the requisite number of the meetings, and appointment will be made by the appointing authority to fill that vacancy.
+The chair of the commission will notify the proper appointing authority if a member is absent the requisite number of the meetings, and appointment will be made-by the appointing authority to fill that vacancy. - (e) Any rules of procedure adopted by the tree advisory commission shall be consistent with the provisions of G.S.
+Chapter 160D and kept on file at the office of the City Clerk and posted on the City of Charlotte website. - (f) In determining appeals of administrative decisions and variances, the tree advisory commission shallfollow the statutory procedures for all quasi-judicial decisions as required by G.S.
+Sec.160D-406. - (g) The tree advisory commission shall keep minutes of its proceedings as required by G.S.
+Sec.160D-308.